8 Tips for Booking Your Wedding Makeup Artist

 4. Consider hygiene and sanitation practices

-With COVID around it’s important now more than ever to be aware of hygiene when it comes to personal services like makeup application.
-You would hope you could trust a professional to take 100% care in this department, but I’ve been doing this a long time and unfortunately, I’ve seen some really gross things in the industry over the years.
+Since COVID it’s important now more than ever to be aware of hygiene when it comes to personal services like makeup application.
+You would hope you could trust a makeup artist to take 100% care in this department, but I’ve been doing this a long time and unfortunately, I’ve seen some really gross things in the industry over the years.

 Poor hygiene practices in makeup application are things like double-dipping, no or improper brush cleaning, blowing on brushes, a kit that looks like it hasn’t had a clean since 2015, reusing disposables like makeup sponges and mascara straight from the tube, using fingers and hands as palettes, etc.